Hypfer/ICantBelieveItsNotValetudo/README.md

 ## Configuration

-To configure *I can't belive it's not Valetudo*, create a file called `config.json` in the working directory.
+To configure *I can't believe it's not Valetudo*, create a file called `config.json` in the working directory.
 You can also run `npm start` to automatically create a default configuration file.
 If you are running in docker, map the configuration file to `/app/config.json` .